Acute Lyme disease diagnosis

 Disseminated Lyme disease, due to unsuccessful or delayed treatment, can become disabling.
 The bacteria can leave the skin where it was initially inoculated by the tick and travel through the bloodstream to numerous systems of the body, primarily joints, heart, brain, muscles and the nervous system.

-Late disseminated Lyme disease has a wide range of presentations including joint pain, extreme fatigue, neuromuscular pain, joint pain, Lyme arthritis, cardiac problems, meningitis, headaches, cognitive impairment, and other central nervous system dysfunction.
+Late disseminated Lyme disease has a wide range of presentations including extreme fatigue, neuromuscular pain, joint pain, Lyme arthritis, cardiac problems, meningitis, headaches, cognitive impairment, and other central nervous system dysfunction.
 There are some distinguishable signs of later stage Lyme disease including facial palsy in the second stage, and swollen knees in the third stage that are somewhat specific for Lyme disease, but not absolutely, because there are also other causes of Bell’s Palsy and swollen knees.
 Cardiac problems can include carditis, life-threatening inflammation of the heart.

 Can you use a serology test to diagnose the first stage of Lyme disease?

 Serology antibody tests are generally more helpful for second and third stages of Lyme disease than first stage Lyme disease.
 Antibodies take weeks to develop, and if the initial presentation of Lyme disease is in the early stage those antibody tests may be falsely negative because the immune system has not yet had enough time to produce antibodies.
 If a physician is suspicious of Lyme disease but cannot make a diagnosis by the rash, then the antibody test in that first stage should be repeated 3 to 4 weeks later since a Lyme disease diagnosis can be missed with a false negative test in the first few weeks.

 The Centers for Disease Control and Prevention (CDC) recommends using a two-step testing process.
-If an ELISA test is positive, it is then followed by a Western blot test.
-However, this antibody-based testing system can produce some false positive results and high numbers of false negative results, particularly in early infection.
+If an ELISA test is positive or equivocal, it is then followed by a Western immunoblot test.
+Note, this antibody-based testing system can produce some false positive results and also high numbers of false negative results, particularly in early infection.